Shawshank01/Shawshank01/README.md

 - 🎓 Currently studying **Advanced Software Engineering**, graduating end of 2025
 - 🔐 Interested in **cybersecurity, data systems, and digital health**
+- I write about tech and other musings at my [personal blog](https://x.zaku.eu.org/)
 - 🛰️ Passionate about **astronomy, TRPGs, and tech culture**
 - 🏀 Play basketball for fun (and to balance out the screen time)